harvesthill/reddit-wiki-archive/steroids/homebrew/list.md

 Steroid homebrew is the process of brewing steroidal compounds on a small scale for personal, non-commercial purposes.
 It gives the user total governance over the substance being taken, both positively and negatively.

-&gt;**Preamble**
+>**Preamble**

-&gt;*Everything you see on this subreddit has the potential to be dangerous.
+>*Everything you see on this subreddit has the potential to be dangerous.
 If you fuck something up or get bad gear, you may see effects ranging from nothing, to bitch tits, to dying (and I'll laugh at you for being a dipshit).
 Every piece of advice you read here carries with it some risk.
 Keep that in mind, and research before putting anything in your body.*

-&gt;I started this as a response to the thread by /u/hypnotoadIRL [+3][2] , so he gets partial credit.
+>I started this as a response to the thread by /u/hypnotoadIRL [+3][2] , so he gets partial credit.
 I am a firm believer that everyone should know how to homebrew, so that they are not beholden to UGLs.
 Of course, not everyone wants to brew, but if you're here and you're curious, what is outlined below should help you get started.
 Links were all valid at time of posting. [...]
 You don't have to be super clever.

 ## Essential Reading